Who can get an order of protection?

 It does not cost anything to file for an order of protection.1

-Many orders of protection cases are handled without a lawyer however it can often be helpful to have one represent you in court.
-If you believe that the other side will have a lawyer, however, or if there are complicated issues to be raised in your case, it may be especially important to have a lawyer.
+Many orders of protection cases are handled without a lawyer; however, it can often be helpful to have one represent you in court.
+If you believe that the abuser will have a lawyer or if there are complicated issues to be raised in your case, it may be especially important to have a lawyer.

 1 MR 2.1.2.(C); 19 Guam Code §§ 14104; 40103(d)

-What if I do not qualify for an order of protection?
+What options might I have if I do not qualify for an order of protection?

-Orders of protection also do not cover many types of emotional or mental abuse.
-If you’re being mentally or emotionally abused, please contact a domestic violence organization in your area.
-They can help you figure out your options and offer you support.
-You can see our GU Advocates and Shelters for referrals.
+Orders of protection do not cover emotional, mental, or financial abuse.
+A domestic violence organization in your area can be a good source of support.
+See our GU Advocates and Shelters for referrals.